Amansingh2202/Task-bar/README.md

 Usage
 Once opened in the browser, you can start adding tasks to the task bar.
 The interface is simple and intuitive, allowing for easy task management.

-Contributing
-Feel free to fork the repository and submit pull requests.
-Contributions are always welcome!

-License
-This project is licensed under the MIT License - see the LICENSE file for details.